Hebrews

 v1.
 The writer's first exhortation to his readers is that they keep on loving one another.
 It is very easy for love to wane, but they are to keep at it.
 Brotherly love is a central virtue in the Christian life and is probably best understood in the terms of compassion, rather than a warm feeling toward another person.

 v5.
 In discussions on covetousness, both chastity and contentment are the desired outcome.
-Both illicit sex and the love of things, seem to go hand in had, and so it is interesting that our writer, like Paul, maintains a link between the two.
-Our writer is not calling for simplicity, he is not an exponent of the simple-life movement, he is calling for disengagement, a stepping back from an overreliance on worldly wealth.
+Both illicit sex and the love of things, seem to go hand in had, and so it is interesting that our author, like Paul, maintains a link between the two.
+Our author is not calling for simplicity, he is not an exponent of the simple-life movement, he is calling for disengagement, a stepping back from an overreliance on worldly wealth.
 The reason a believer can step back from an overreliance on things, is because God supports us during our journey to glory.
 This is affirmed in the quote from Deuteronomy 31:6, 8.
 As the Lord supported Israel in their journey to the promised land, so he will support us.
 Of course, we must be very careful not to jump to conclusions and define this support as "health, wealth and happiness."
 The Lord supports us as he sees fit.

 v6.
 The consequence of accepting that the Lord is on our side, prompts a courageous response in the face of life's many challenges.
 With the psalmist, we can face these challenges with a fearless resolve and this because we undertake our journey with the Lord on our side, Ps.118:6.